cloudControl/documentation/Guides/PHP/Kohana 3.2.0.md

         master
         * testing

-Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the exoscale platform.
-Now, we need to make our first deployment of both branches to the exoscale platform.
-To do this we checkout the master branch, create the application in our exoscale account and push and deploy both deployments.
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the CloudKilat platform.
+Now, we need to make our first deployment of both branches to the CloudKilat platform.
+To do this we checkout the master branch, create the application in our CloudKilat account and push and deploy both deployments.
 By running the following commands, this will all be done:

     // switch to the master branch
     git checkout master